cmusphinx/cmusphinx.github.io/wiki/pocketsphinx_pronunciation_evaluation.md

-Note that acoustic scores are given in log-probabilities, so they are negative numbers, with larger numbers (e.g. negative numbers closer to zero) corresponding to greater confidence that the phoneme or word was pronounced when ''-bestpath no'' is used.
+Note that acoustic scores are given in log-probabilities, so they are negative numbers, with larger numbers (e.g. negative numbers closer to zero) corresponding to greater confidence that the phoneme or word was pronounced when `-bestpath no` is used.

-Make sure you use ''-bestpath no'' on zero perplexity phoneme alignment and word alignment FSGs, but ''-bestpath yes'' on the higher perplexity neighboring phoneme grammar, and do not depend on the resulting acoustic scores from those high perplexity FSGs because they do not correlate to confidence.
+Make sure you use `-bestpath no` on zero perplexity phoneme alignment and word alignment FSGs, but `-bestpath yes` on the higher perplexity neighboring phoneme grammar, and do not depend on the resulting acoustic scores from those high perplexity FSGs because they do not correlate to confidence.

-Often, mispronunciations and ordinary background noise will result in missing scores, superfluous entries in the backtrace tables (e.g. "''(NULL)''" as above), multiple output tables per invocation, and other confounding factors, all of which you will need to experiment with to be able to successfully parse the output.
+Often, mispronunciations and ordinary background noise will result in missing scores, superfluous entries in the backtrace tables (e.g. "`(NULL)`" as above), multiple output tables per invocation, and other confounding factors, all of which you will need to experiment with to be able to successfully parse the output.